 This beach takes over an hour to reach from Kuta Lombok, so a visit will most likely be a whole-day trip.
 Even so, if you’ve got the time, I’d suggest making the effort.
 Even with the pink sand aside, this part of Lombok is one of the most scenic in terms of coastal landscapes.

 Read More: Pink Beach Guide

 16. Semeti Hills

 The Semeti Hills, also known as Bukit Semeti, is a set of jagged coastal cliffs and natural pyramids on the south coast of Lombok.
-It’s one of the most beautiful parts of the southern coastline and in my opinion one of the best Lombok attractions worth visiting if you’re in the south.
+It’s one of the most beautiful parts of the southern coastline and in my opinion one of the best Lombok tourist attractions worth visiting when in the south.